Lunch at La Ventana Dempsey, a top Spanish restaurant in Singapore

 La Ventana is a Spanish restaurant in Dempsey Hill, Singapore.
 It was set up in June 2015 by Michelin starred Chef Carles Gaig as part of his expansion to Asia.
 The tapas-centric restaurant in Singapore features a menu of classic Catalan dishes.
 We stopped by for lunch recently.
+(2018 Update: La Ventana has rebranded as Tapas 26 and moved to another location at Dempsey.
+Read about our visit to Tapas 26 here).

 According to the La Ventana website, Chef Gaig aims to “… bring about a sense of nostalgia to Catalans from all over the world and make them feel at home, while at the same time giving international visitors an introduction to authentic and long-standing Catalan fare.”